 The basics work – if you work the basics!

-We need parents, educators and caregivers to be the pilots – not the passenger– of the digital plane.
+We need parents, educators and caregivers to be the pilots – not the passengers – of the digital plane.

 If we are the pilot, we are:

-Be kind on yourself and know that if you know more, you can do better.
+Be kind to yourself and know that if you know more, you can do better.

 About Dr Kristy Goodwin